“Success is getting what you want.

 If this year’s holiday destination is now Finland, you may experience a very happy time because our emotions are contagious and if the prevailing wind is set to Happy, there’s a good chance you’ll come back with a positive holiday germ.

-Maintaining happiness is not expected to be a 24-hour phenomenon.
+Maintaining happiness at work is not expected to be a 24-hour phenomenon.
 People might think you’re a little weird and wonder what you’re taking if that’s what you try to achieve.

 It’s about to nurturing relationships, influencing mindsets and checking in on progress, and is counterbalanced by recognising the importance of experiencing all emotions both happy and sad, because how else would we recognise the joy that comes with feeling happy?